-- 7.1 The Council will appoint an Appeals Panel - 7.2 An employee has the right to appeal against any disciplinary penalty imposed. - 7.3 Appeals against disciplinary warnings are not intended to simply be a rehearing of the case.
+- 7.1 The Council will appoint an Appeals Panel (however refer to 3.3 'Members of the Personnel and Disciplinary Committee will not be involved in any subsequent appeal') - 7.2 An employee has the right to appeal against any disciplinary penalty imposed. - 7.3 Appeals against disciplinary warnings are not intended to simply be a rehearing of the case.
 The aim of an appeal is to review the original decision in light of: - The emergence of new evidence that was not available at the time of the original hearing - A claim that the disciplinary procedure was not correctly followed